-- The Incentive Plan share reserve does not benefit from liberal share recycling provisions. - The Company recognizes that "evergreen" share reserve provisions have the potential for built-in dilution to stockholder value.
-Therefore to address potential stockholder concerns, the Incentive Plan does not include an "evergreen" share reserve provision. - The exercise price of any outstanding award may not be reduced, whether through amendment, cancellation or replacement grants with options, other awards and/or cash, or by any other means without stockholder approval. - The Incentive Plan includes specific performance goals and limitations on the number of shares and the value of awards that may be granted under the Incentive Plan so that awards granted under the Incentive Plan may be designed to qualify as qualified performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-These provisions will allow the Company to maximize the income tax deductions that it may take for awards issued under the Incentive Plan. - Restricted stock and restricted stock unit awards and other stock or cash-based awards are subject to certain minimum vesting requirements.
-Specifically, such awards with solely time-based vesting must generally vest over at least a 3-year period from the date of grant and such awards that do not vest solely based on the passage of time must generally vest over at least a 1-year period from the date of grant, except that such limitations will not apply to such awards granted with respect to up to 5% of the total shares authorized for issuance under the Incentive Plan.
+- The Company recognizes that "evergreen" share reserve provisions have the potential for built-in dilution to stockholder value.
+Therefore to address potential stockholder concerns, the Incentive Plan does not include an "evergreen" share reserve provision. - The Incentive Plan includes specific performance goals and limitations on the number of shares and the value of awards that may be granted under the Incentive Plan so that awards granted under the Incentive Plan may be designed to qualify as qualified performance-based compensation under Section 162(m) of the Code.
+These provisions will allow the Company to maximize the income tax deductions that it may take for awards issued under the Incentive Plan - The Incentive Plan limits the overall number of shares of common stock that may be used with respect to grants to directors that are not employees of the Company at the time of grant. - Stock options and stock appreciation rights granted under the Incentive Plan must be granted with an exercise price (or measurement price, as applicable) that is not less than the fair market value of a share of our common stock on the date of grant. - The exercise price of any outstanding award may not be reduced, whether through amendment, cancellation or replacement grants with options, other awards and/or cash, or by any other means without stockholder approval. - Restricted stock and restricted stock unit awards and other stock or cash-based awards are subject to certain minimum vesting requirements.
+Specifically, such awards with solely time-based vesting must generally vest over at least a 3-year period from the date of grant and such awards that do not vest solely based on the passage of time must generally vest over at least a 1-year period from the date of grant, except that such limitations will not apply to such awards granted with respect to up to 5% of the total shares authorized for issuance under the Incentive Plan. - The Incentive Plan provides that any dividend and dividend equivalent rights provided as part of a restricted stock or restricted stock unit award, may not allow for dividends to be paid currently, but rather all such dividends must be accrued and paid only when and if the underlying award vests. - The Board may, in an award agreement, subject any award to a clawback provision; - The Incentive Plan does not provide for an automatic "single-trigger" acceleration of vesting on unvested awards in the event of a change in control of the Company. - The Incentive plan does not provide any tax-gross ups to participants.